openstack/magnum/doc/source/userguide.rst

   Mesos      Ubuntu
   ========== =====================

   This is a mandatory parameter and there is no default value.

 --keypair-id \<keypair-id\>
   The name or UUID of the SSH keypair to configure in the cluster servers for ssh access.
 You will need the key to be able to ssh to the servers in the cluster.
 The login name is specific to the cluster driver.
-This is a mandatory parameter and there is no default value.
+If keypair is not provided in template it will be required at Cluster create.
+This value will be overridden by any keypair value that is provided during Cluster create.

 --external-network-id \<external-network-id\>
   The name or network ID of a Neutron network to provide connectivity